 - Driving While Distracted: Many truck drivers are focused on the road and nothing else while they drive, but unfortunately not every driver takes this approach.
 As modern technology continues to improve, more and more drivers carry cell phones, tablets, GPS, and other gadgets that can be a source of distraction.
 Aside from technology, eating behind the wheel, conversing with a passenger, or even getting lost in a song on the radio can be a distraction.
 Many companies have rules about what their drivers can and cannot do behind the wheel but it is up to an individual driver to comply with these and with any local and federal laws that may be in place.

-When an accident with a truck occurs, those in the other vehicle are likely to be injured or killed.
+When an accident with a truck in the Chicago area occurs, those in the other vehicle are likely to be injured or killed.
 If the truck driver, the truck itself, or the company the driver works for are wholly or partially to blame, those who are injured may be able to make a claim for their losses with the assistance of a personal injury lawyer.

-If you have been hurt or a loved one has been hurt or killed in an accident with a semi truck, call Abels & Annes, P.C. today and let us help you or contact us online.
+If you have been hurt or a loved one has been hurt or killed in an accident with a semi truck, call Abels & Annes, P.C. today and let our attorneys help you or contact us online.
 We never charge a fee unless we make a recovery on your behalf and our consultations are always free.
 We can determine whether one of the common causes of semi truck accidents played a role in causing your injuries.

 Call the personal injury lawyers at Abels & Annes, P.C. at (312) 924-7575 for a free case consultation now.